-No matter the size of a dispensary online reputation management (ORM) affects its business.
+No matter the size of a dispensary, online reputation management (ORM) affects its business.
 In an increasingly savvy community of consumers, it’s becoming more common than not for them to do their research before making a purchase with you.
-From your inception, you’ve invested in all the right marketing, branding, display design, but if make the mistake of overlooking ORM, it could be all for nothing.
+From your inception, you’ve invested in all the right marketing, branding, and display design, but if you make the mistake of overlooking ORM, it could be all for nothing.

 It was only a matter of years ago when consumers were considered to be more passive, but with the boom of social media and the internet, sharing opinions about ideas and brands has never been easier.
 Users are posting product reviews, commenting on your blog and talking about you on social.
 If you aren’t staying in the loop and managing reviews and comments online, you are essentially leaving your reputation up to the internet to portray as they wish.